 Nonreproductive swarming is a way for a colony to preserve its legacy and survive long-term.
 A lot of times they’ll do it to protect the colony from pathogens (viruses, bacteria, and fungi) and parasites, huge threats to bees.
-Bees can’t exactly fight off those sometimes-microscopic bad guys, so moving around and changing their behaviors – and their location – is their most effective way to defend themselves.
-Nonreproductive swarming also helps bees avoid some pathogens and parasites all together, by steering clear of areas and spaces where those tiny jerks are lurking around.
+Bees can’t exactly fight off those sometimes-microscopic bad guys.
+Moving around and changing their behaviors – and their location – is their most effective way to defend themselves.
+Nonreproductive swarming also helps bees avoid some pathogens and parasites all together.
+By steering clear of areas and spaces where those tiny jerks are lurking around.

 Varroa mites – you know, those vicious little parasitic arachnids that can wreak havoc on an otherwise healthy hive – are one of the parasites that bees are trying to dodge with nonreproductive swarming.
-Varroa mites enjoy a big brood so that they have ample opportunity to reproduce, and when 70% of a colony takes off with a nonreproductive swarm, they lose a lot of potential hosts.
+Varroa mites enjoy a big brood so that they have ample opportunity to reproduce.
+When 70% of a colony takes off with a nonreproductive swarm, they lose a lot of potential hosts.

-Plus, the swarming bees might take up to 35% of the hive’s Varroa mites along for the ride, giving their parent hive (and maybe their beekeepers) a chance to conquer the mites, so swarming can be a great, natural way to get rid of some of those pesky parasites.
+Plus, the swarming bees might take up to 35% of the hive’s Varroa mites along for the ride.
+This gives their parent hive (and maybe their beekeepers) a chance to conquer the mites.
+So swarming can be a great, natural way to get rid of some of those pesky parasites.

 (This nonreproductive swarm was caught on camera in Beijing!)

-Another reason bees cast nonreproductive swarms is to boost their colony’s genetic mix, which plays a pretty big role in their overall survival and productivity.
-A colony of bees with a healthy amount of genetic diversity isn’t as much fun for pathogens to prey on, and when bees are super healthy, they recover faster from disease and evolve over time.
+Another reason bees cast nonreproductive swarms is to boost their colony’s genetic mix.
+This plays a pretty big role in their overall survival and productivity.
+A colony of bees with a healthy amount of genetic diversity isn’t as much fun for pathogens to prey on.
+When bees are super healthy, they recover faster from disease and evolve over time.

-Worker bees in nonreproductive swarms are usually reproductive over-achievers and live a bit longer than other bees do, so swarming can give them an opportunity to take their show on the road and perpetuate the “good genes.”
+Worker bees in nonreproductive swarms are usually reproductive over-achievers and live a bit longer than other bees do.
+Swarming can give them an opportunity to take their show on the road and perpetuate the “good genes.”
 Swarming helps those ambitious little bees to avoid sexual partners back at their parent hive who might be carrying a bee STD – yes, that’s actually a thing.

 The easiest way to recognize whether a swarm is reproductive or nonreproductive is to pay attention to what time of year it is.
 Nonreproductive swarming usually happens outside of the common spring–summer reproduction season, typically after July.
-Those cooler months are prime time for pathogens and parasites to attack, and it’s when colonies are most likely to suffer from infections and disease.
+Those cooler months are prime time for pathogens and parasites to attack.
+It’s when colonies are most likely to suffer from infections and disease.

-A nonreproductive swarm can look a lot like other swarms: A large group of bees will leave their hive and head out for the unknown, setting up temporary cluster quarters before ultimately finding new digs where they’ll build a home.
+A nonreproductive swarm can look a lot like other swarms: A large group of bees will leave their hive and head out for the unknown.
+They’ll set up a temporary cluster quarters before ultimately finding new digs where they’ll build a home.